zAjayi/zAjayi/README.md

 - 👋 Hi, I’m @zAjayi
-- 👀 I’m interested in Web Design and Development
+- 👀 I’m a Full-Stack Software Engineer(Django)
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Laravel
 - 💞️ I’m looking to collaborate on all kinds of projects
 - 📫 How to reach me via Twitter, @whoiszemi